naa986/wp-paypal/wp-paypal/readme.txt

 `[wp_paypal_checkout description="test checkout product" amount="3.99"]`

+Note: The content of the button (e.g. name, price) is rendered in HTML and can be altered before checkout.

 = PayPal Checkout Shortcode Parameters =

 You can use additional parameters to customize your PayPal Checkout buttons.